Energy transition: Cost competitiveness of renewable energies

-From 2010 to 2019, competitiveness of wind and solar power has massively increased.
-Unit costs of solar energy dropped sharply by 85%, wind energy by 55%, and lithium-ion batteries by 85%, making wind and solar power the cheapest form for new installations in many regions.
-Levelized costs for combined photovoltaics with storage for a few hours are already lower than for gas peaking power plants.
+From 2010 to 2019, the competitiveness of wind and solar power substantially increased.
+Unit costs of solar energy dropped sharply by 85%, wind energy by 55%, and lithium-ion batteries by 85%.
+This has made wind and solar power the cheapest form for new installations in many regions.
+Levelized costs for combined onshore wind or solar with storage for a few hours are already lower than for gas peaking power plants.
 In 2021, the new electricity generating capacity of renewables exceeded 80% of all installed power.